 - reduce and limit energy consumption and design energy efficient buildings, using 100% renewable energy during construction and beyond.

 - create a zero-waste garden and ensure no waste from the construction of the gardens goes to landfill.
-Once the gardens are open, cafes will not use single-use plastics and will aim to produce no food waste.

 - reduce water consumption and design to minimise water waste.